rayon-rs/rayon/src/par_iter/README.md

 ## The base case

 The other time that `bridge` gets used is when we bottom out in an indexed producer, such as a slice or range.

-## Why is there no `UnindexedProducer`?

-You may be wondering why there is no `UnindexedProducer` trait.
-The answer is that there isn't really a need for one: the `drive_unindexed` method basically *is* an unindexed producer.
-As it happens, in the current code base, all parallel iterators bottom out in something indexed (a slice, a range, etc), but we may extend that in the future, no problem.
+There is also a `bridge_unindexed` equivalent for - you guessed it - unindexed producers, such as string characters.

 ## What on earth is `ProducerCallback`?